 For written exams, please note that the start time may change from 09:00 to 15:00 or vice versa until 14 days prior to the exam.
 The exam location will be published 14 days prior to the exam.
 Candidates must check their room allocation on Studentweb 3 days prior to the exam.

-Type of assessment: Assignment and written exam (New exam)
+Type of assessment: Assignment and written exam

 - Withdrawal deadline